Overview

 60° 54′ N, 07° 12′ E

-Stegastein viewpoint is a viewing platform with panoramic view 650 metres above Aurlandsfjord.
+Stegastein viewpoint is a viewing platform with a panoramic view 650 meters above Aurlandsfjord.
 It is part of the National Tourist Road, from Aurland to Lærdal, also known as “The snow road”.

-You can reach the viewpoint by car.
+The easiest way to reach the viewpoint is by car.
 In summer you can drive to Stegastein from both Flåm and Aurland.
 During winter the road is closed just above Stegastein, so you can only drive up from Flåm.

 2. Bondhusvatnet